 - Solids and Structures

 - Engineering and the Environment

-Sophister (third and fourth) years and M.A.I. year
+Third and fourth (Sophister) years and M.A.I.
+Year

-For contact hours, please go to the individual stream pages (see below).
+For contact hours, please see the individual stream pages (see below).

 Select one of the six specialisations below: